cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

   - DataFrameMapper(), to apply any arbitrary sklearn-compatible transformer on DataFrame columns, where the resulting output can be either a NumPy array or DataFrame.

  FeatureUnion : Concatenates results of multiple transformer objects.

+## For more in XGBoost

+- Using XGBoost for ranking/recommendation problems (Netflix/Amazon problem)
+- Using more sophisticated hyperparameter tuning strategies for tuning XGBoost models (Bayesian Optimization)
+- Using XGBoost as part of an ensemble of other models for regression/classification